ariellaaro/DNABERT-2_HCV/README.md

 ```

-- For multiple sequence classification (from a csv file):
+### For multiple sequence classification:

+- Place your sequences.csv file in the home directory, with one sequence per line (no header or labels).

 ```python
 pip install pandas